The specific topics that will be covered include (but are not limited to) the following:

 There is a limited amount of funds available for participants who need financial assistance to attend the conference distributed on a competitive basis.

-Students from the US universities applying for the travel gran, please contact Matthew J. Berg (Kansas State University, US) via email or phone: (785) 317-3378.
+Students from the US universities applying for the travel grant, please contact Matthew J. Berg (Kansas State University, US) via email or phone: (785) 317-3378.

 Conference convenersAlexey Shcherbakov